KireinaHoro/research-plan/main.typ

 First and foremost, we need a base prototype system to demonstrate the feasibility of our approach to higher efficiency; we explain this in
 @goals-prototype.
-After attaining the prototype, we then tackle various real world problems that affect deployability of our solutions in production environments as we explain in @goals-deployability.
+After attaining the prototype, we then have to tackle various real world problems that would allow adoption of our solutions in production environments; we explain how we achieve this in
+@goals-deployability.
 Finally, we explore how we can prove that the resulting system is secure and reliable with formal methods in @goals-security.

 === Base System <goals-prototype>

-In our ongoing project, Enzian Fast @rpc, we propose an accelerated communication architecture that fuses the @nic and the OS with coherently attached FPGA, effectively freeing the CPU from all overheads in @rpc processing to achieve high efficiency and performance.
+The goal of the base prototype @rpc offloading system is to remove *all* overheads in @rpc processing from the host CPU cores.
+We use latency as a _proxy_ of efficiency: the lower latency we are able to achieve, the higher efficiency we will attain.
+Our system fuses the @nic and the OS with a smart
+@nic implemented on a coherently-attached @fpga to eliminate the three main types of overhead in conventional @rpc processing: _protocol overhead_, _@dma overhead_, and _schedule overhead_.

+To tackle _protocol overhead_, we offload @rpc protocol processing operations such as encryption/decryption, compression/decompression, and arguments marshaling/unmarshaling to the @fpga as hardware accelerators.
+We start with a very simple protocol, @oncrpc based on UDP, which is easy to implement in hardware but still have popular applications built with it, like NFS.
+We can make use of EasyNet, the HLS TCP accelerator developed in the group, to implement more complex @rpc protocols.
+Encryption and compression are orthogonal to the serialization format, and off-the-shelf implementations of common cryptography and compression IP cores allow quick integration into our prototype system.

+We alleviate _@dma overheads_ by implementing the 2Fast2Forward message-passing
+protocol as discussed in our @pio paper~@ruzhanskaia_rethinking_2024 on top of ECI, the cache-coherence protocol in Enzian.
+Specifically, the CPU core polls in userspace on a pair of special control cache lines backed by @fpga memory for receiving packets.
+The @fpga blocks reload requests for these cache lines until a packet arrives, or a specific timeout occurs.
+This removes the overhead of setting up @dma descriptors and @irq for transfers between the CPU and the @nic.
+Kernel bypass from userspace mitigates the overhead of traversing many queues and protection boundaries.

-To tackle the aforementioned protocol overhead, we offload @rpc protocol processing operations such as compression, encryption, and arguments marshaling to the FPGA as hardware accelerators.
-We alleviate @dma overheads by implementing the 2Fast2Forward message-passing protocol based on programmable I/O (PIO) on top of cache-coherence protocols like CXL.
-In addition, we make use of the latency and CPU cycles advantage from the cache-coherence protocol and deeply integrate the OS and the smart @nic, allowing the @nic to schedule @rpc requests to be handled on a specific core.
-The CPU core would load a cacheline from the smart @nic containing all necessary information to start executing the
-@rpc workload directly and eliminating schedule overhead.
+We make use of the latency and CPU cycles advantage from the cache-coherence protocol to deeply integrate the OS and the smart @nic and free the CPU from any _scheduling overhead_.
+This allows the smart @nic to make scheduling decisions on where to steer the packet: by placing related context of the OS scheduler on @fpga memory, the smart @nic receives on-demand updates whenever a core changes state.
+The smart @nic can also dispatch @rpc requests to be handled on a specific core: the CPU core would load a cache line from the smart @nic containing all necessary information to start executing the @rpc workload directly, including pointers to @rpc handler code, data, unmarshaled arguments, and protection domain information.

-We set an ambitious target for end-to-end @rpc latency of 1 us.
-Preliminary results on Enzian [2] show that we can send and receive Ethernet frames from the CPU over the ECI cache coherence protocol in around 800 nanoseconds, making a promising case for our latency target.
+We set an ambitious target for end-to-end @rpc latency of *1 us*.
+Preliminary results~@ruzhanskaia_rethinking_2024 show that we can send and receive Ethernet frames from the CPU over the ECI cache coherence protocol in around 800 ns, thus making a promising case for our latency target.

 === Deployability <goals-deployability>